New physics above 50 TeV: probing its phenomenology through UHECR air-shower simulations: Introduction

 In this paper, we extend the analytic formulation of PT19 using EAS simulations.
 For that purpose, we use a widely known program: CORSIKA\footnote{CORSIKA version 7.7402} \citep{1998cmcc.book.H}.
 CORSIKA uses extrapolations of SM at post-LHC energies to model hadronic interactions.
 In this work we used two such models: EPOS LHC \citep{Pierog_2015} and QGSJETII-04 \citep{PhysRevD.83.014018}.
 For low energy interactions we used FLUKA \footnote{FLUKA version 2020.0.3} \citep{Ferrari:2005zk} which is a Monte Carlo code used extensively at CERN.
-Our main goals are: (a) To test whether an increase in the multiplicity of first-collision products can indeed yield the changes in the $X_{\rm max}$ distribution predicted in PT09 -- as contrasted with, e.g. the implementation of such a change by \citep{Ulrich:2010rg}, who found that the variance of $X_{\rm max}$ remains practically unchanged under a change in product multiplicity. (b) To calculate the optimal change in cross-section that best matches Auger $X_{\rm max}$ data.
-In contrast, in PT19 we did not fully explore the parameter space, but we only argued that an increase in cross section changes the $X_{\rm max}$ variance in the direction of better agreement with Auger data. (c) To evaluate the impact of this scenario on the muon problem, which was not addressed in PT19.
+Our main goals are: (a) To test whether an increase in the multiplicity of first-collision products can indeed yield the changes in the $X_{\rm max}$ distribution predicted in PT19 -- as contrasted with, e.g. the implementation of such a change by \citep{Ulrich:2010rg}, who found that the variance of $X_{\rm max}$ remains practically unchanged under a change in product multiplicity.
+In contrast, in our work it is the increase in product multiplicity that drives {\em all} of the deviation of $\langle X_{\rm max}\rangle$ from the Standard Model predictions, and is also responsible for a large fraction of the effect on $\sigma_{X_{\rm max}}$ (in contrast to other implementations of new physics at the highest-energy UHECR collisions, e.g. \cite{Farrar_RSCM19}, where the impact on composition-sensitive observables is driven by cross-section effects). (b) To calculate the optimal change in cross-section that best matches Auger $X_{\rm max}$ data.
+In PT19 we did not fully explore the parameter space, but we only argued that an increase in cross section changes the $X_{\rm max}$ variance in the direction of better agreement with Auger data.
+The behavior of the multiplicity on the other hand was set in PT19 by the requirement to fit the high-energy branch of the scaling of $\langle X_{\rm max} \rangle$ with energy; and this is also true in the present work. (c) To evaluate the impact of this scenario on the muon problem, which was not addressed in PT19. {(d) To expand on the Galactic-to-extragalactic transition, which, in the scenario we consider, is the source of the break observed in Auger data in the $\langle X_{\rm max} \rangle$ versus energy plot. }

-This paper is organized as follows.
-In Section \ref{form} we present the mathematical formulation of our implementation of new physics effects in the first collision of $E>10^{18} {\rm \, eV}$ CR with the atmosphere.
-We discuss the results of our simulations in Section \ref{sec5}, and we summarize and discuss our conclusions in Section \ref{sec6}.